Half Term Happiness

 Create a memory box

-It’s been such an odd time since lockdown started that it feels like we are constantly stuck in groundhog day and for our children, it seems like some of their childhood has been lost and that it seems like there is no end.
-So creating a memory box you will be able to look back on it.
+It’s been such an odd few years and at times felt like we were stuck in groundhog day and for our children, it seems like some of their childhood was lost.
+How about creating a memory box of some of the good things that happened and add to it moving forward.
 Find a shoebox and decorate it – wrap with paper or paint.
 Include mementoes, write notes of memories, add photos etc

 Try out some science